-Currently, there are no mineral resources (within the meaning of NI 43-101) on any of the properties in which the Company has an interest and the Company cannot give any assurance that any mineral resources will be identified.
+Currently, there are no mineral resources on any of the properties in which the Company has an interest and the Company cannot give any assurance that any mineral resources will be identified.
 If the Company fails to identify any mineral resources on any of its properties, its financial condition and results of operations will be materially adversely affected.